The leading Museum in the St. George area features fine exhibits of many cultures and times, as well as the work of local and regional artists.

 Question: Where can I purchase tickets?

-Answer: Tickets go on sales about 6 weeks before the tour weekend and can be purchased at the Museum, or by phone by calling 435-627-4525, or from an Art Museum Advisory Board Member.
+Answer: Tickets go on sale about 6 weeks before the tour weekend and can be purchased at the Art Museum, or by phone by calling 435-627-4525.

-A Fashion Design Show of Wearable Art to celebrate RECYCLING!
+A Fashion Design Show of Wearable Art to celebrate Exotic and Non-Western Cultures!

 Teams of up to 5 people compete for the chance to win great prizes!

-For more information see the Fashion Show flyer and download your entry form below.
+For more information see the Fashion Show flyer (coming soon!) and download your entry form below.

 Download and print the PDF entry form, fill it out and bring or mail your form to the Museum at 47 East 200 North, 84770.
 You may also email to: email@example.com or fax to 435-627-4526.